rsyslog/rsyslog/source/compatibility/v7compatibility.rst

 Some output plugins may not be able to detect if their target is capable of accepting data again after an error (technically, they always return OK when TryResume is called).
-Previously, the rsyslog core engine suspended such an action after 1000 succesive failures.
+Previously, the rsyslog core engine suspended such an action after 1000 successive failures.
 This lead to potentially a large amount of errors and error messages.
 Starting with 7.2.1, this has been reduced to 10 successive failures.
 This still gives the plugin a chance to recover.
 In extreme cases, a plugin may now enter suspend mode where it previously did not do so.